Rocky: I can’t do it.

 Mike and I were lead to believe that we wouldn’t be playing each other in the semis.
 That wasn’t to be the case.

 Mike’s someone who not that long ago, was interested in playing Legacy.
 We had a chat on r/mtglegacy and I convinced him to come down and try it out.
 Now he’s (in my opinion) the best Storm player in Melbourne.
-This match was recorded and so will be viewable in all it’s glory later on.
+This match was recorded and so is viewable in all it’s glory later here:

 I won Game 1 off a quick Delver/Stifle start but lost the following two; Game 2 to a metric fuck-tonne of discard from Webb and Game 3 with me going down to five cards and nothing in the way of protection, outside of a Thoughtseize which may as well have been a Lava Spike.